argyleink/ScrollSnapExplainers/css-snap-target/readme.md

 ## Introduction

 User Agents privately maintain scroll snap state, leaving web developers unable to update their interfaces accordingly.
-The proposed `snapped` and `snapped-*` pseudo-classes seek to be close to [`:target`](https://www.w3.org/TR/selectors-4/#the-target-pseudo) fragment navigation syntax.
+The proposed `snapped-*` pseudo-classes seek to be close to [`:target`](https://www.w3.org/TR/selectors-4/#the-target-pseudo) fragment navigation syntax.

 A scroll snap container can have any nested child snapped to either the x or y axes (or inline/block respectively).
 Since its 2-dimensional, a UA is likely unable to report a single snapped element for a container which is what most authors will expect.
 Adding axes to the pseudo-class makes the request more specific and able to fulfill 2D scenarios.
 It will be possible for multiple elements to match this selector.